pilcrowonpaper/copenhagen/random-values.md

 ## Random strings

 The easiest and safest way to generate random strings is to generate random bytes and encode it with base16 (hex), base32, or base64 encoding schemes.
-This ensures no biases are introduced.

 ```go
 import (